Frigid West, warm East: Continent divided between clash of seasons

 The clash in between

 The storm that formed on the interface of the air masses is dragging east a strong cold front that will reverse the seasons and conjure up some active weather.
-That’s especially true in the southern and central Plains, where a multiday severe weather outbreak brought widespread reports of hail and damaging wind, along with a spattering of tornadoes, as well.
+That’s especially true in the southern and central Plains, where a multiday severe weather outbreak brought widespread reports of hail and damaging wind, along with a spattering of tornadoes.

-One rotating supercell thunderstorm dropped a picturesque tornado near Clinton in west central Oklahoma after dark on Tuesday night, the churning vortex flanked by a slender satellite funnel.
+One rotating supercell thunderstorm dropped a picturesque tornado near Clinton in west-central Oklahoma after dark on Tuesday night, the churning vortex flanked by a slender satellite funnel.
 Other tornadoes touched down in western Kansas.
 It was the second time in three days that the National Weather Service’s Storm Prediction Center had declared a level 4 out of 5 “moderate risk” of severe weather in Oklahoma and the only two times this year.

-Now the concern shifts to flash flooding, the parent system’s trailing cold front set to interact with remnant moisture from Tropical Storm Pamela.
-That will deposit a strip of heavy downpours that could leave a general 3 to 6 inches of rain behind, the first wave of which was falling Wednesday afternoon.
+Now the concern shifts to flash flooding, with the parent system’s trailing cold front set to interact with remnant moisture from Tropical Storm Pamela.
+That will deposit a strip of heavy downpours that could leave a general three to six inches of rain behind, the first wave of which was falling Wednesday afternoon.
 More will spread northeast through the night.
-The Dallas-Fort Worth Metroplex will be soaked.
+The Dallas-Fort Worth metroplex will be soaked.

-The National Weather Service Weather Prediction Center drew a Level 3 out of 4 moderate risk of flash flooding and excessive rainfall from the Rio Grande through Central Texas and across the Red River into southeast Oklahoma.
+The National Weather Service’s Weather Prediction Center drew a level 3 out of 4 moderate risk of flash flooding and excessive rainfall from the Rio Grande through Central Texas and across the Red River into southeast Oklahoma.

 Jason Samenow contributed to this report.